skhiearth/VacSeen/README.md

 ### Government/Admin

-✅ Summary overview regarding percentage of population vaccinated ✅ Verify healthcare providers before they can vaccinate the population
+✅ Summary overview regarding percentage of population vaccinated

+✅ Verify healthcare providers before they can vaccinate the population

 ### Healthcare Providers

-✅ Procure vaccines from multiple manufacturers at a fair price ✅ Collect payments in crypto - an asset class
+✅ Procure vaccines from multiple manufacturers at a fair price

+✅ Collect payments in crypto - an asset class

 ✅ Log vaccination of people directly from the application, updating inventory and dose counts automatically

 ### Vaccine Manufacturers

-✅ Reach out to several healthcare providers - prevent bias ✅ Keep track of inventory and add new batches
+✅ Reach out to several healthcare providers - prevent bias

+✅ Keep track of inventory and add new batches

 ✅ Automatically collect payment for vaccine delivery

 ![App Screenshots](https://github.com/skhiearth/VacSeen/blob/main/UI%20Elements/Screenshots/Textual.png?raw=true)

+## Features:

+#### 🔒 Secure Transactions
+#### 🔎 Transparency in prices and inventory
+#### 🔑 Strong verification with Solidity Smart Contract design
+#### 💰 Promotes fair price practices
+#### 🌐 Works on two different networks - Celo and Ethereum
+#### 🧈 Seamless sign transaction with Portis

+#### Future Work:

+🔜 Add a complete supply chain on the manufacuting side for raw materials

+🔜 Citizens can book appointment for their family members

+🔜 Hospitals can keep stock of more than one vaccines

+🔜 Introduce support for single/triple dose COVID vaccines

 ## Requirements